streamaserver/streama/README.md

 # Getting Started
 - [Installation and first-time setup](https://github.com/streamaserver/streama/wiki/Getting-started)

-If you have any issues getting started, fell free to [chat with us on Discord](https://discord.gg/CJEHWX9).
+If you have any issues getting started, feel free to [chat with us on Discord](https://discord.gg/CJEHWX9).
 We are more than happy to assist and then improve the docs accordingly.

 # Downloads
 - **Stable and beta** versions see the GitHub [releases](https://github.com/streamaserver/streama/releases)